 Anxiety can be acute, in response to a particular stressor, or generalised and chronic.

 It can be more or less debilitating, depending on the form, the person, and the circumstances.

 There are many different physical and mental symptoms of anxiety.
 Some of these include:

 - Difficulty sleeping

 - Needing the toilet more or less than usual

-As well as these, anxiety is often accompanied by other mental health issues, such as depression or bipolar disorder.
+As well as these, anxiety is often accompanied by other mental health issues, such as depression, mood swings or bipolar disorder.

 Different types of anxiety